Will your Cost of Living Adjustment (COLA) Allow you to Break Even?

 - Determine whether or not this move is going to give you more or less career flexibility.

 - If you’re simply looking to take a new job, research what cities are the most affordable.
-MSN has a list of what they determined to be the 9 most affordable cities in the U.S. Forbes has a top 10 most affordable places to live well list.
+Kiplinger has a list of the 10 cities with the cheapest cost of living in the U.S. Forbes has a most affordable cities list.
 Two good places to start.

 Cost of Living Calculators